Huaian Jiangsu, China Travel Guide

 Embrace the cultural differences with an open mind and respectful attitude.

-Ensuring reliable internet access and phone service is vital for figuring out your way and staying in touch.
+Ensuring reliable internet access and phone service is vital for finding your way plus keeping in touch.

 Overcome language barriers with getting ready and readily available translation tools.

 Accessibility infrastructure is still developing.
-Sidewalks can be uneven, plus ramps are not widely distributed.
+The sidewalks might not be level, and ramps are not widely distributed.

 Services for visual or hearing impairments are limited.
 Personal assistance is often required.

-Newer buildings, large malls, and high-speed rail stations generally offer better accessibility.
+Newer buildings, large malls, and high-high-speed train stations generally offer better accessibility.

 Download essential Chinese apps like WeChat for messaging and payments, and Didi for a ride-sharing.
-These applications are essential for daily life in China.
+These applications are fundamental to the daily routine in China.